IgniteUI/igniteui-docfx/en/components/toggle.md

 }
 ```

-Then in the template of our component we can apply the directive on the element we want to be togglable:
+Then in the template of our component, we can apply the directive on the element we want to be togglable:

 ```html
 <!--template.component.html-->